probabilistic-numerics/probnum/docs/source/public_api/modules.rst

 ProbNum's Public API
 ==========================

-This reference details modules, functions and classes implemented in ProbNum, describing their functionality and how to use them.
+This reference details subpackages, functions and classes implemented in ProbNum, describing their functionality and how to use them.
 See also the `examples <notebooks/examples.html>`__ to learn more about ProbNum.

 Random Variables and Distributions